 Edna May Gold Mine

-Ramelius acquired the Edna May Gold Mine on 1st October 2017 from Evolution Mining Ltd. Edna May is an operating open pit gold operation which was mined historically and by ACM Gold in the late 1980’s.
-Current operations were commenced by Catalpa Resources in 2010, which merged with Conquest in 2011 forming Evolution Mining.
+Ramelius acquired the Edna May Gold Mine on 1st October 2017 from Evolution Mining Ltd, as an operating open pit gold operation which was mined historically and by ACM Gold in the late 1980’s.
+The Stage 2 open pit operations were commenced by Catalpa Resources in 2010, which merged with Conquest in 2011 forming Evolution Mining.

 The deposit has recorded production of over 1 million ounces, with over 500,000 ounces produced since 2011 under Evolution ownership.
 Annual production since 2011 has ranged from 66koz to 99koz.